humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-22-introducing-combiner-a-javascriptcss-concatenation-tool.md

 ## Download

 Combiner is written in Java and is distributed as a jar file, which can be downloaded here: [combiner-0.0.1.jar][4].
 Combiner is freeware currently.
-If there&#8217;s enough interest, I&#8217;ll clean up the code and open source it, so definitely feel free to contact me with feedback.
+If there's enough interest, I'll clean up the code and open source it, so definitely feel free to contact me with feedback.

 **Update (18 Oct 2009):** Combiner released under BSD license.
 Source available at [GitHub][5].